Monday, May 17, 2010

 Are we there yet...?

 Larry and Phyllis Norman, and their 2 grown daughters, Cheryl and Deena, arrived safely in Port au Prince early this morning.
+I spoke with them on the phone.
+They are en route and should arrive here in about another hour or so.

 3:56 pm edt